What Is A Synonym For Reluctant

 • Hesitant: This word suggests a pause or delay before acting, often due to uncertainty or doubt.
 Hesitant implies a temporary state of indecision rather than a firm refusal.
 It's often used when someone is unsure of the correct course of action or is weighing potential risks and benefits.
 Its origin comes from the Latin word haerere, meaning "to stick."

 • Disinclined: This word conveys a mild aversion or lack of enthusiasm for something.
 Disinclined suggests a preference against doing something, often due to personal taste or a lack of interest.
 It is less forceful than "unwilling" and often implies a gentle reluctance.
 It is derived from the word "incline", meaning to lean towards.
-Therefore, disinclined means not leaning towards.
+So, disinclined means not leaning towards.

 • Averse: This term indicates a stronger feeling of dislike or opposition than "disinclined."
 Averse suggests a deep-seated aversion or repugnance towards something, often due to past experiences or strong beliefs.
 It implies a firm reluctance based on negative feelings.
 The word comes from the Latin aversus, meaning "turned away."